alexzel/bad-words-next/README.md

 ## Notes

-- Dictionary words with spaces won't work
+- Dictionary words with spaces won't work b/c they do not represent a single word

 - Dictionaries have to be improved over time